JankariTech/blog/src/assets/TDDInGo.md

 ....
 ```

 So some years are calculated correctly, at least.
-Lets fix more tests by calculating the years more accurate and also calculate the BS month.
+Let's fix more tests by calculating the years more accurately and also calculate the BS month.

-Because of the way the BS-calendar works, there is no algorithm to convert the date directly from the Gregorian calendar, we need a table.
+Because of the way the BS-calendar works, there is no algorithm to convert the date directly from the Gregorian calendar; we need a table.
 We know that Jan 1st falls always in the 9th BS month (Paush).
 So we have a table of BS years where the first value is the day in Paush that is the 1st Jan in that year, then a list of days of every BS month.
 We can easily get the day-of-year from the gregorian date.
 Starting from Paush, we count the days of each BS month, whenever we get over the gregorian day-of-year, we found the correct BS month.
 ```
 2074: [13]int{17, 31, 31, 31, 32, 31, 31, 30, 29, 30, 29, 30, 30},